gajendras92/loginApp/README.md

 this is simple login, signup and forgot passsword app in angular-meteor.we use account for user login and signup.
 And account-password for encrypt password.
-# step for run app
+# steps for running app
 1-  [install meteor](https://www.meteor.com/install)<br />
-2 - install all package given blow
+2 - install all packages given blow
 # use packages
 1-angular<br />
 2-angularui:angular-ui-route<br />